bguiz/js-standards/content/es5/comments.md

 improves the ability of the next developer to comprehend what is going on or the original intent of the code, then these are permissible.

+## Self Documenting Code

+Comments are not the only means of documenting your code.
+A *superior* means of doing so would be through

+- how you name your variables
+- how you name your functions
+- how you name your function parameters
+- breaking up large or complex functions by decomposing them into smaller, single-purpose functions

+The idea is to strive for your code to be **self documenting**.
+See the section on [naming](/es5/naming) for more details.

+Comments should be used to fill in the gaps when any of the above are not appropriate, and in addition to them.